-In conclusion, this study reinforces the value of including CF-DNA profiling before entering patients into a surgical program in addition to using new imaging approaches.
-As circulating tumor cells harbor molecular alterations now used as cancer diagnostic or recurrence markers, tumor cells are present in the CF and can be collected for molecular investigations, validating this pilot approach as relevant to assess the diagnosis and prognosis criteria in a larger series.
+In conclusion, this study reinforces the value of including CF-DNA profiling before entering patients into a surgical program, in addition to using new imaging approaches.
+As circulating tumor cells harbor molecular alterations now used as cancer diagnostic or recurrence markers, tumor cells are present in the CF and can be collected for molecular investigations, validating this pilot approach as relevant to assess the diagnostic and prognostic criteria in a larger series.

 ARTICLE HIGHLIGHTS